 We designed the MAG:Tn3, a synthetic immunogen based on the Tn antigen, as a promising vaccine candidate against breast, lung or prostate cancer.
 To further extend the scope of our approach to clinical applications, we developed enzymatic syntheses of the tumor-associated mucin MUC6 displaying high densities of the Tn antigen.

-Within our anti-infectious subunit vaccine program, we designed a promising candidate against bacillary dysentery.
-A synthetic oligosaccharide acting as a functional mimic of the major protective antigen of the enterobacterium Shigella flexneri 2a was identified as the key carbohydrate component.
+Within our anti-infectious subunit vaccine program, we designed a promising synthetic carbohydrate-based immunogen against bacillary dysentery.
+The key component of this glycovaccine candidate is a synthetic pentadecasaccharide shown to act as a functional mimic of the major protective antigen of the enterobacterium Shigella flexneri 2a.

 Identification and/or engineering of new enzymes